AU-BCE-EE/guidance-GitHub/using-git.md

 1. Create a GitHub account
 2. Install some version of Git locally

-All local work can be done using the command line.
+All local work can be done using the command line, and a search online can tell you how to install command-line git.
 But for Windows and Mac OS, GitHub provides a free and quite good program called "GitHub Desktop", which has a graphical interface.
 It can be downloaded from [here](https://desktop.github.com/).